jfq3/RDP---Tutorials/xander_choosing_parameters.md

 ### Contig Merge Parameters
 These can impact the length and quality of assembled sequences.

 * `MIN_BITS` is the minimum assembled contigs bit score.
 The recommended value is 50.
+This value can be increased if low quality sequences are assembled.

 * `MIN_LENGTH` is the minimum length for assembled protein contigs.
-The recommended value is 150.
+The recommended value is 150, which would result in a minimum assembled bp length of 450 and a minimum aa length of 150.

 ---

 ### Contig Clustering Parameters

 * `DIST_CUTOFF` is the distance at which to cluster aa sequences.
-The recommended value is 0.01.
+The recommended value is 0.01, which would cluster final contigs at 99% aa identity.

 ---